 It’s a great option for people who like to take their time and not worry about travel days or having too much equipment with them.

-There are many different liveaboards that all operate differently so make sure your expectations match up with each boat!
+There are many different liveaboards that all operate differently, so make sure your expectations match up with each boat!

-What You Should Bring On Your Diving Liveaboard?
+What Should You Bring On Your Diving Liveaboard?

 Packing for a liveaboard can be stressful.
 Knowing what to bring is not always clear, especially if the diver hasn’t been on many before.

-Wear shoes only when you’re traveling between boats (or getting there and back), then take them off once you reach your destination boat – consider it good luck!
+Wear shoes only when traveling between boats (or getting there and back), then take them off once you reach your destination boat – consider it good luck!

-Some operators have different plug types so check with her/him beforehand to avoid any complications later in the expedition.
+Some operators have different plug types, so check with her/him beforehand to avoid any complications later in the expedition.